binhanle/eem202a-project/README.md

 #### Demultiplexing of Video/Audio Files

 In order to properly run a neural network analysis and subsequent shifting of the video and audio stream files, the original video file must be demultiplexed.
 FFmpeg is a powerful tool which provides the capability to strip away the audio from a video file, while also allowing them to be spliced back together following the calculated time shift.
 Once these files have been isolated, they can be further processed.
-Through multiple stages of processing for each file, the relevant information can be extracted, normalized, and fed into the designed neural network.
-This drastically decreases the computational complexity of the data to be passed through the network.
+Through multiple stages of processing for each file, the relevant information can be separately extracted and processed.
+By extracting information from the audio stream and the video frames, the computational complexity is also drastically reduced.

-#### Processing, Features, and the Neural Network
+#### Processing, Features, and Cross-Correlation

-This project focuses on videos that portray a single full frontal speaker, where the audio leads the video.
-This allows for lip speech recognition software to be used as an additional tool for audio extraction of the video file.
+This project focuses on videos that portray a single full frontal speaker, in case where both the audio leads and lags the video.
+Initially, the plan was to only focus on cases where audio lags the video, but the selected approach proved to be robust. in This allows for lip speech recognition software to be used as an additional tool for audio extraction of the video file.
 Additionally, using existing pixel-to-sound technology [4], frames where speech actually occurs can be isolated and one can determine the various start and stop points of semi-continuous speech.
 Lastly, a frequency analysis on the audio will reveal certain spikes in the speaker’s speech, and can be further analyzed using speech recognition tools like CMUSphinx.
 These, combined with the lip recognition analysis of the video, provide the means to draw correlations between the audio and video files.
 By combining all of these data processing techniques, there should be sufficient features to train a neural network.
 The neural network itself will be a supervised learner.
 It is trained by inputting multiple sets of inputs (features) along with their known respective outputs, or labels (time shift between the audio/video).
 Subsequent test inputs with unknown outputs can then theoretically be correctly classified.
 The architecture of the neural network itself is a different challenge, which will be tackled in the coming weeks of this project’s development.

 #### Time injection